 Our family violence programs provide advocacy and support to victim survivors escaping family violence to support them to live safely and independently in the community.

-We provide refuge accommodation and information on future housing options, as well as referrals to specialised counselling, court support, and material and financial assistance.
+We provide Specialist Family Violence Services, including refuge and crisis accommodation, information on future housing options, as well as referrals to specialised counselling, court support, and material and financial assistance.

 What is family and domestic violence?